Tanmay1112004/6-MONTHS-FS-DS-AI-Roadmap-2025/Salary price prediction app/README_Salary_Prediction_App.md

 ---

-## ⭐ Support
+## ⭐ Support the Project

-If this project added value:
+If you found this project helpful:

-Give it a ⭐ on GitHub
-Fork it.
-Improve it.
-Scale it.
+⭐ Star the repository
+🍴 Fork it
+🚀 Build on top of it

 ---

+💡 **Quick tip:**
+Out of all your projects, this **Salary Prediction App + Translingo + Sentiment Analysis** combo makes a **very strong ML portfolio**.

+If you want, I can also show you **how to arrange all your projects into a perfect GitHub portfolio that impresses recruiters in 10 seconds.**